A Wasserstein distance approach for concentration of empirical risk estimates: Introduction

 \section{Introduction}

 Concentration of sample averages has received a lot of attention in statistics.
-The quantity being estimated is usually the expectation of a random variable (r.v.), and classic inequalities, such as those of Hoeffding and Bernstein, provide the necessary concentration bounds.
-However, expected value has several shortcomings in the context of risk-sensitive optimization, cf. \citep{allais53,ellsberg61,kahneman1979prospect,rocka}, and several measures have been proposed in the literature to capture the notion of risk in a practical application.
+Sample averages are usually used for estimating the expectation of a random variable (r.v.), and classic inequalities, such as those of Hoeffding and Bernstein, provide the necessary concentration bounds.
+However, the expected value has several shortcomings in the context of risk-sensitive optimization \citep{allais53,ellsberg61,kahneman1979prospect,rocka}, and several measures have been proposed in the literature to capture the notion of risk in a practical application.
 Unlike the case of expected value, concentration bounds are either not available, or not optimal, for the estimation of several risk measures.

-In this paper, we consider the estimation of the following popular risk measures: Conditional Value-at-Risk (CVaR), spectral risk measure (SRM), utility-based shortfall risk (UBSR), cumulative prospect theory (CPT), and rank-dependent expected utility (RDEU).
+In this paper, we consider the estimation of the following popular risk measures: optimized certainty equivalent (OCE) risk \citep{bental1986oce} which includes Conditional Value-at-Risk (CVaR) \citep{rocka} as a special case, spectral risk measure (SRM) \citep{acerbi2002spectral}, utility-based shortfall risk (UBSR) \citep{follmer2002convex}, cumulative prospect theory (CPT) \citep{tversky1992advances}, rank-dependent expected utility (RDEU) \citep{quiggin2012generalized} and distorted risk measures (DRM) \citep{denneberg1990distorted}.
 CVaR is popular in financial applications, where it is necessary to minimize the worst-case losses, say in a portfolio optimization context.
-CVaR is a special instance of the class of spectral risk measures \citep{acerbi2002spectral}.
+CVaR is a special instance of the class of OCE risk measures \citep{lee2020oce} as well as SRMs \citep{acerbi2002spectral}.
 CVaR is an appealing risk measure because it is coherent \citep{artzner1999coherent}, and spectral risk measures retain this property.
-UBSR belongs to the family of convex risk measures \cite{follmer2002convex}, which generalizes the class of coherent risk measures.
-CPT value is a risk measure, proposed by Tversky and Kahnemann, that is useful for modeling human preferences.
+UBSR belongs to the family of convex risk measures \citep{follmer2002convex}, which generalizes the class of coherent risk measures.
+CPT value is a risk measure that is useful for modeling human preferences.
 RDEU is a closely-related measure, since it shares with CPT the idea of employing a weight function to distort underlying probabilities.